GetStream/stream-chat-flutter/packages/stream_chat_localizations/README.md

 To add a new language, you need to create a new class extending `GlobalStreamChatLocalizations` and create a delegate for it adding it to the `delegates` array.

-Checkout [this example](https://github.com/GetStream/stream-chat-flutter/blob/master/packages/stream_chat_localizations/example/lib/add_new_lang.dart) to see how to add a new language.
+Check out [this example](https://github.com/GetStream/stream-chat-flutter/blob/master/packages/stream_chat_localizations/example/lib/add_new_lang.dart) to see how to add a new language.

-### Override exisiting languages
+### Override existing languages

 To override an existing language, you need to create a new class extending that particular language class and create a delegate for it adding it to the `delegates` array.

-Checkout [this example](https://github.com/GetStream/stream-chat-flutter/blob/master/packages/stream_chat_localizations/example/lib/override_lang.dart) to see how to override an existing language.
+Check out [this example](https://github.com/GetStream/stream-chat-flutter/blob/master/packages/stream_chat_localizations/example/lib/override_lang.dart) to see how to override an existing language.

 ### ⚠️ Note on **iOS**